Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Tammy Cochran "Tammy Cochran" (Epic Records, 2000)

-A strong debut by a promising new artist -- someone who could offer an alternative to the prefab pop of Shania Twain and Faith Hill...
+A strong debut by a promising new artist -- someone who could have offered an alternative to the prefab pop of Shania Twain and Faith Hill.
 The opening tracks -- "I Cry," "If You Can" and "So What" -- reveal a fairly rugged female artist capable of delivering complex material with great emotional clarity...
 Cochran's vocal tone is tough and rural, and while I like there to be some rough edges in my country, at first I found the contrast between her and the modern production to be a little off-putting...
 Then she drew me in with her ability to live inside her lyrics, as well as the quality of the songwriting.
 She's got a lot in common with Terri Clark or Tanya Tucker, in that she's kind of gritty, but still tilts towards the mainstream.
 Suddenly, though the album goes off the rail with some glossy ballads, and she loses the momentum that her more rootsy delivery had built up early on, building up to the album's super-sappy centerpiece, a religiously-themed song called "Angels In Waiting," about the pain of losing loved ones too early in live...
 Nonetheless, this record is pretty good, at least for Y2K Nashville; definitely worth checking out, especially if you prefer the fiddle and pedal steel to the drum machine and synth.

 Tammy Cochran "Life Happened" (Epic Records, 2002)